PlasticSCM/FuseSharp/README.md

 3. Compile and install the adaptor library:
      * Executing the `buildandcopy` script located at `/src/Adaptor`
 4. Compile the FuseSharp library and the example application:
-     * Executing `dotnet build` at `/src/FuseSharp`, or oppening the FuseSharp solution with your IDE of choice and building it.
+     * Executing `dotnet build` at `/src/FuseSharp`, or opening the FuseSharp solution with your IDE of choice and building it.

-Once you complete
-these steps, you can add your `FuseSharp.dll` assembly as a project dependence.
+Once you complete these steps, you can add your `FuseSharp.dll` assembly as a project dependency.
 If you distribute an application that uses FuseSharp, bear in mind that, in order to run the application, **the target machine needs to have installed the ``Adaptor.dylib`` library** compiled at step 3.

 ### Example application